wcarhart/docs/docs/koi/overview.md

 ```

 ## Dive in
-Easily install koi with `brew install wcarhart/tools/koi`, or read [Installation](/installation) for more information.
-Check [Basic Usage](/basic-usage) for how to get started using koi.
+Easily install koi with `brew install wcarhart/tools/koi`, or read [Installation](/installation) for more installation options.
+To get started using koi, check out the [Basic usage](/basic-usage) section.

 ## Author
 [Will Carhart](https://github.com/wcarhart) is the author of koi.
 Check the [Author](/author) section for more information.